ErikEJ/erikej.github.io/_drafts/2024-04-02-dacfx-codeanalysis.md

 - [SqlServer.Rules](https://github.com/tcartwright/SqlServer.Rules/blob/master/docs/table_of_contents.md)
 - [T-SQL Smells](https://github.com/davebally/TSQL-Smells)

+You can watch a "review" of the SqlServer.Rules rule set [here](https://www.youtube.com/watch?v=da5F1Yi9fFY)

 Static code analysis can be enabled by adding the `RunSqlCodeAnalysis` property to the project file: